 You may have noticed that in Disk Drill S.M.A.R.T.
 Monitoring is only activated for your Mac’s internal hard drive by default.
 There is a way, however, for you to monitor the status of your external drives as well.
 It involves downloading a free third-party app called SAT SMART Driver.

-Make sure to check whether your external drive enclosure supports the SAT (SCSI ATA Translation) required by this tool.
+Please note that S.M.A.R.T.
+Monitoring is not available for USB flash drives.
+As for other external devices, make sure to check whether your external drive enclosure supports the SAT (SCSI ATA Translation) required by this tool.
 You can do so here.

 - Power-cycle your external drive by disconnecting it from your Mac and unplugging it, if it has a power adapter.